dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Below code will exit immediately, but if you comment out `daemon=true`, then app would never exit, cause thread will run forever.
 This is similar to `detach`, so when you set `daemon=true` you kind of detach your thread from main app (it would run for some time as your main app runs, but main process won't wait for such thread)
 Yet `thread::detach` doesn't exist in java, so once you set `daemon=true`, if your main process stops, all daemon threads would be killed
-So there is no way in JVM to create thread that would continue to run while your main app id dead (yet you can start new JVM with new PID from your app)
+So there is no way in JVM to create thread that would continue to run while your main app is dead (yet you can start new JVM with new PID from your app)
 Keep in mind if you call `.join` on the daemon thread, your app would wait for such thread (in our case forever, cause of `while(true)`)
 ```java
 import java.lang.management.ManagementFactory;